Medically reviewed by Drugs.com. Last updated on Jan 6, 2022.

 Your body's ability to fight infection may be reduced while you are being treated with anakinra, it is very important that you call your doctor at the first signs of any infection (for example, if you get a fever or chills).

-Do not use this medicine together with the following: adalimumab (Humira®), certolizumab pegol (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®), or infliximab (Remicade®).
+Do not use this medicine together with adalimumab (Humira®), certolizumab pegol (Cimzia®), etanercept (Enbrel®), golimumab (Simponi®), or infliximab (Remicade®).

-Anakinra may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you or your child have a rash, itching, swelling of the face, throat, legs, or feet, troubled breathing, or chest pain after you receive the medicine.
+Anakinra may cause serious allergic reactions, including anaphylaxis or angioedema, which can be life-threatening and requires immediate medical attention.
+Check with your doctor right away if you or your child have a rash, itching, large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble breathing, or chest pain after you receive the medicine.

 This medicine may increase your risk of developing infections.
 Tell your doctor if you have any kind of infection before you start using this medicine.
 Also tell your doctor if you have ever had an infection that would not go away or an infection that kept coming back.